July 5, 2026

 Low CSAT but high NPS suggests customers love your brand despite operational friction.
 They see your potential but get frustrated by execution problems.

-This combination guides your customer success strategy priorities.
+This guides your customer success priorities.
 Fix CSAT problems first to eliminate immediate friction.
-Then focus on NPS improvements to build the advocacy that drives referral growth.
+Use CES to find the high-effort moments that quietly push customers away.
+Then track NPS to confirm those improvements are building the advocacy that drives referral growth.

 These customer success tips help you implement AI for customer success effectively, combining human insight with data-driven decisions.